Post-Newtonian Theory for Gravitational Waves: Compact binary systems

-Paralleling the similar expressions~\eqref{IJnewtonian} for the Newtonian approximation to the source moments in the non-spin case, we posed $\sigma_\ell(\nu)\equiv X_2^{\ell-1}+(-)^\ell X_1^{\ell-1}$ with $X_\text{a} = m_\text{a}/m$ [see also Eqs.~\eqref{sigmaell}].
-In Eqs.~\eqref{IJSO} we employ the notation \eqref{defSSigma} for the two spins and the ordinary cross product $\times$ of Euclidean vectors.
-Thus, the dominant level of spins is at the 1.5PN order in the mass-type moments $\mathrm{I}_L$, but only at the 0.5PN order in the current-type moments $\mathrm{J}_L$.
+Paralleling the similar expressions \eqref{IJnewtonian} for the Newtonian approximation to the source moments in the non-spin case, we posed $\sigma_\ell(\nu)\equiv X_2^{\ell-1}+(-)^\ell X_1^{\ell-1}$, see also Eqs. \eqref{sigmaell}.
+In Eqs. \eqref{IJSO} we employ the notation \eqref{defSSigma} for the two spins and the ordinary cross product $\times$ of Euclidean vectors.
+Thus, the dominant level of spins is at the 1.5PN order in the mass-type moments $\dI_L$, but only at the 0.5PN order in the current-type moments $\dJ_L$.
 It is then evident that the spin part of the current-type moments will always dominate over that of the mass-type moments.
-We refer to~\cite{BBF06, BMB13} for higher order post-Newtonian expressions of the source moments.
-If we insert the expressions~\eqref{IJSO} into tail integrals like~\eqref{radtail}, we find that some spin contributions originate from tails starting at the 3PN order~\cite{BBF11}.
+We refer to \cite{BBF06, BMB13} for higher order post-Newtonian expressions of the source moments.
+If we insert the expressions \eqref{IJSO} into tail integrals like \eqref{radtail}, we find that some spin contributions originate from tails starting at the 3PN order (\citealt{BBF11, MBBB13}; the equivalent calculation has been done with EFT techniques: \citealt{CPY22}).

-Finally, skipping details, we are left with the following highest-order known result for the SO contributions to the gravitational wave energy flux, which is currently 4PN order~\cite{BBF06, BMB13, MBBB13}:\epubtkFootnote{Notice that the spin-orbit contributions due to the absorption by the black-hole horizons have to be added to this post-Newtonian result~\cite{PS95, TMT97, Alvi01, Chatz12}.}
+We are left with the following high-order result for the SO contributions to the gravitational-wave energy flux, with 4PN level precision \citep{BBF06, BMB13, MBBB13, CPY22}:

-We recall that $S_\ell\equiv\bm{\ell}\cdot\mathbf{S}$ and $\Sigma_\ell\equiv\bm{\ell}\cdot\bm{\Sigma}$, with $\mathbf{S}$ and $\bm{\Sigma}$ denoting the combinations~\eqref{defSSigma}, and the individual spins are the specific conserved-norm spins that have been introduced in Section~\ref{sec:lagspins}.
-The result~\eqref{fluxSO} superposes to the non-spin contributions given by Eq.~\eqref{fluxEx}.
-Satisfyingly it is in complete agreement in the test-mass limit where $\nu\to 0$ with the result of black-hole perturbation theory on a Kerr background obtained in Ref.~\cite{TSTS96}.
+We recall that $S_\ell\equiv\bm{\ell}\cdot\mathbf{S}$ and $\Sigma_\ell\equiv\bm{\ell}\cdot\bm{\Sigma}$, with $\mathbf{S}$ and $\bm{\Sigma}$ denoting the combinations \eqref{defSSigma}, and the individual spins are the specific conserved-norm spins that have been constructed in Sect.~\ref{sec:lagspins}.
+The result \eqref{fluxSO} superposes to the non-spin contributions given by Eq.~\eqref{Fluxx}.
+Satisfyingly it is in complete agreement in the test-mass limit where $\nu\to 0$ with the result of black-hole perturbation theory on a Kerr background obtained by \cite{TSTS96}.